“”

 Keep Your (Witchy) Friends Close

-This weekend was full of lots of girlfriend time, which — for a mom of three — is few and far between, deeply needed, and never (ever) taken for granted.
+Last weekend was full of lots of girlfriend time, which — for a mom of three — is few and far between, deeply needed, and never (ever) taken for granted.
 On Saturday, a bunch of us went out for wine and apps.
 On Sunday, we regrouped with the husbands and kids to debrief, watch football, and… casually dabble in some tarot readings.

 Yes, you read that right.

 It tracks because we don’t really do typical mom small talk.
 We’re bad at it.
-We don’t want to linger on snack logistics or carpool calendars (important! but not our calling).
-We want to know the real you, the thing you’re circling but haven’t said out loud yet.
-Even if it makes you a little uncomfortable.
+We don’t want to linger on snack logistics or carpool calendars (important, but not our calling).
+We want to know the real you — the thing you’re circling but haven’t said out loud yet, even if it makes you a little uncomfortable.

 Maybe that’s why none of this feels that strange.
 I’ve always been the kind of person who senses when something’s off before I can fully explain it, who wants to talk things through instead of letting them sit and get heavier than they need to be.